Zipline - Canopy Tours in Ensenada, Valle, Rosarito

 Travel time is about 30–40 minutes from the cruise port, making it ideal for a half-day or combo itinerary.

-Valle de Guadalupe (Wine Country)
+Valle de Guadalupe Wine Country

 It can be a great option if you're already planning a wine tour, but it’s less practical if ziplining is your main goal, especially on a cruise schedule.

-North of Ensenada (Rosarito Area)
+North of Ensenada (Rosarito PIKIN)

 There are a couple of zipline spots north of the city, often referred to as “tirolesas.”
+Pikin Parque de Altura great for kids with water park.
+15 years in operation, just off side of the toll road.
+I have never been, but met the management at events.

 However: